Daka, Adeyemi, Ashimeru win Austrian Bundesliga league title with Salzburg | Goal.com

 ________#RBSHTB 3-0 pic.twitter.com/zTNAQp6zCv

-With that strike, Daka who was in action from start to finish now boasts of 24 goals in 29 games for Jesse Marsch’s men in the Austrian topflight this season.
+With that strike, Daka who was in action from start to finish now boasts 24 goals in 29 games for Jesse Marsch’s men in the Austrian top-flight this season.

 His compatriot Enock Mwepu who was handed a starter’s role was replaced in the 70th minute by Zlatko Junuzovic while Adeyemi and Ashimeru were thrown into the fray as substitutes for Hee-chan and Andrea Ulmer respectively.